uberhalit/SekiroFpsUnlockAndMore/README.md

 * your monitor has to support your custom resolution otherwise it won't show up correctly
 * due to how the game renders altering FOV will not move the HUD
 * the HUD is limited to 16/9 even on 21/9 resolutions
+* the hotkey won't work if the game runs in exclusive, true fullscreen mode

 ## Version History

+* v1.0.2 (2019-03-26)
+  * Added option to reduce FOV (request)
+  * Added option to stretch borderless window to fullscreen regardless of window resolution
+  * Fixed borderless Z-order issue where task bar could be infront of window (thanks to [Forkinator](https://github.com/Forkinator) for reporting)
+  * Fixed resolution issues in borderless (thanks to King Henry V#6946 for reporting)
 * v1.0.1 (2019-03-26)
   * Fixed scaling issue in borderless window mode (thanks to Spacecop42#0947 for reporting)
 * v1.0.0 (2019-03-25)